Robertfnicholson/Election_Analysis/README.md

 congressional districts but also senatorial districts and local elections. </p>

 ## Election-Audit Results:
 The Election-Audit results were generated using Python code.
+See "PyPoll_Challenge.py" file.
 The results are as follows:

 * Total votes cast in the election was 369,711.
 * The county votes were as follows: